 Start date: October

-- Please note: In accordance with University policy, tuition fees may increase in future years of study.
+*Please note, this is the indicative cost for 2021/22 entry and in accordance with University policy, tuition fees may increase in future years of study.

 Applicants typically posses a good honours degree (minimum upper 2nd class) from a recognised university.
 See further details below.

 Relevant professional experience will be considered on a case by case basis